John-Kostick/vzome-sharing/_posts/2022-09-01-Three-diamonds-link-09-02-52.md

 published: true
 layout: vzome
 description:
-  This is a study of interlinked polyhedra.
+  This is a study of interlinked polygons.
 ---

 {% comment %}